Thomas I. Barkin

 Barkin earned his bachelor’s, MBA and law degrees from Harvard University.
 A lifelong avid golfer and current member of Kinloch Golf Club in Richmond and the Capital City Club in Atlanta, he continues to try to play as well as he did when he won his junior club championship at age 16 in Tampa, Fla., and enjoys playing the game both in the United States and abroad.

-In 2020, Barkin will chair the Finance, Governance and Nominating Committees and serve on the Compensation Committee.
+In 2021, Barkin will chair the Finance and Nominating committees and serve on the Compensation and Governance committees.